Conciergerie: The Conciergerie and the Reign of Terror

 The Palais de la Cité and the Conciergerie played a central role in the French Revolution.
 On May 5, 1788, The Parlement of Paris, meeting in the Great Hall in 1788, refused to accept King Louis XVI's order to turn over two of its members for questioning and refused to leave the building.
 As the Revolution unfolded, The Parlement itself soon became unpopular.
 It was dismissed in 1790 by the new Constituent Assembly and the gates of the Palais de la Cité were locked.

 The first Paris Commune and Sans-culottes seized the Tuileries Palace on August 10, 1792 and took charge of the government and the Conciergerie.
 During the September Massacres, the Communard militants entered the city's prisons and in four days killed more than 1300 prisoners, including priests and others suspected of being upper class or hostile to the revolution.
 The victims included a large group executed in the Women's Courtyard of the Conciergerie on September 2–3, 1792.

-Of the 488 prisoners in the Conciergerie, 74 women and 36 men were released by the mob and 378 was killed, of whom Marie Gredeler was the only female victim.
+Of the 488 prisoners in the Conciergerie, 74 women and 36 men were released by the mob and 378 were killed, of whom Marie Gredeler was the only female victim.

 The Revolutionary Tribunal was created on March 10, 1793 by the more radical Montagnard faction over the opposition of the more moderate Girondins.
 The Tribunal met in the Grand Chamber of Palace on the upper floor between the Silver and Caesar towers.
 It was renamed the "Hall of Liberty."
 Antoine Quentin Fouquier-Tinville, a Montagnard, was named public prosecutor and installed his office and residence next to the Chamber.
 In September 1793, the Terror intensified.
 The National Convention, controlled by the Montagnards, enacted the Law of Suspects on September 17, 1793.
 This act declared that anyone considered a counter-revolutionary or enemy of the republic was guilty of treason and thus, condemned to death.
 The Tribunal had five judges and 12 selected jury members.
 Trials were public and rapid and attracted large crowds.
 Verdicts could not be appealed.
 The number of monthly executions grew from 11 a month before the Law of Suspects to 124 per month.